MiiMii1205/PEAKSeating/README.md

 ## Configuration ##

 You can configure the mod to use a couple of sorting methods.
-By default, it's set to `DISTANCE`, but there are three (3) different modes in total:
+By default, it's set to `CLOSEST`, but there are three (3) different modes in total:

 1. `VANILLA` - The default seating order, so by connection order _(host gets the first seat, then the next player that joined gets the next seat and so on)_
-2. `DISTANCE` - This seating order depends on the distance to the helicopter _(the closest player to it gets first, the second one gets the next seat and so on)_
+2. `CLOSEST` - This seating order depends on the distance to the helicopter _(the closest player to it gets first, the second one gets the next seat and so on)_
 3. `RANDOM` - A completely randomized seating order.
 It's replicated throughout the other players, so the order should stay consistent.